-For this I rely on the experts over at Buffer who not only make scheduling my posts super-easy but also make sharing an image in my tweets as simple as clicking their magical blue button!
+For this I rely on the experts over at Hootsuite who not only make scheduling my posts super-easy but also make sharing an image in my tweets as simple as clicking a button!

 LinkedIn presents two different opportunities for traffic.
 Firstly, of course, you can add your own posts to your timeline so that they are visible to your network.
 However a second, even more powerful strategy, is to add them to relevant LinkedIn groups.

 Your rate of success will vary of course based on a range of factors such as the niche you’re in, the number of group members and so on but it’s always worth a try.
 Also, before you go sharing your content check that this is acceptable on your chosen group.

 Neil Patel is a huge fan of LinkedIn groups and claims they’re one of the most powerful techniques he uses; so much so that he’s actually bought up other LinkedIn groups so he can post his messages to them.

 There are three ways to drive traffic from Google+ to your latest blog post.

 Firstly, you can share the post on your personal profile.
 Assuming you’ve made connections with other bloggers and business owners in your niche then your contacts will all be exposed to your new post.

 Secondly you can share the same post on your business page, so that everyone who is following your Google+ page (rather than your profile) also gets to see the post.